bmstu-iu9/refal-5-lambda/README.en.md

       static box can be placed in the local scope which is not available from the outside (by the way, the bank is implemented upon such a static box in the `Library`).
-    * `SRMake` utility that allows monitoring dependency between the source codes.
+    * `rlmake` utility that allows monitoring dependency between the source codes.
     * Target file compilation – executable system file.
 No other interpreter is needed for running.